 - Other nut and seed oils

-Cold-pressed oils, as listed above, offer plenty of health benefits and add delicious flavor.
+Cold-pressed oils, as listed above, offer plenty of health benefits and add a delicious flavor.
 Because they’re high in unsaturated fats, they’re a poor choice for cooking though.
 Olive oil is particularly good for your heart due to its monounsaturated fats.
 Flax, walnut, and hemp oils provide anti-inflammatory omega-3 fatty acids.

 To scoop, slather, and eat:

 Nut butter from almonds, cashews, walnuts, and pecans or seed butter, like tahini and sunflower, are tasty sources of good fats that you can eat with a spoon or use in sandwich or recipe.
 Coconut butter and avocados are also healthy sources.
 Ideally, you will want to ingest organic products without added oils or sweeteners.
 You can also opt for whole raw nuts and seeds — but again watch out for added ingredients.

 Grass-fed, pasture-raised animals, and wild-caught low-mercury seafood: